quii/learn-go-with-tests/websockets.md

 The requirements of `CLI` and `Server` are the same!
 It's just the delivery mechanism is different.

-Let's take a look at previous our `CLI` test for inspiration.
+Let's take a look at our `CLI` test for inspiration.

 ```go
 t.Run("start game with 3 players and finish game with 'Chris' as winner", func(t *testing.T) {